 Research Interests (Number Theory and Arithmetic Geometry):

-Rational points on elliptic curves and abelian varieties; fields of definition of torsion points; Galois representations attached to abelian varieties; elliptic units and class number divisibility problems.
+Rational points on abelian varieties (e.g., elliptic curves) and modular curves; fields of definition of torsion points; Galois representations attached to abelian varieties.

 Thesis Advisor: David E. Rohrlich